aletheatoh/chain-reaction/agiledev.md

 However, from both observation and experience, such games are often addictive, resulting in decreasing productivity levels and prolonged procrastination.

 ### Solution
-As such, my goal is to create a web game that provides a quick and effective form of de-stress, while not being too addictive.
+My goal is to create a web game that provides a quick and effective form of de-stress, while not being too addictive.

 ## User Stories